OriginProtocol/dshop/backend/README.md

     rsync -rv --exclude=.git --exclude=.gitignore --exclude=/db/dshop.db --exclude=/node_modules --exclude=/data --delete backend/ DESTINATION

 ## Running unit tests
+To run the full test suite:
     yarn run test

+To run a specific group of tests:
+    yarn run test -- -g "Discounts"

 Optionnally, if you are going to run tests several times in a row (typically during development), you can speed up the test setup phase by starting the services in a separate terminal and leave them up and running.